keshav-9947/chatmate/README.md

-# TalkSphere
+# Chatmate
-web chat application
+Web chat application that allows two people to converse with each other, anytime, anywhere